OrangeDogHost/OD-Unified-Styling/README.md

 # Orange Dog Unified Style Sheet
 ## Overview:
+This is a child theme for Divi, it adds some common theming to reduce the usage of the Divi custom CSS field, and reduce re-doing the same work multiple times.

+### Instructions:
-This is a child theme for Divi, designed to be automatically deployed, but can be added by simply grabbing the source code .zip from releases and uploading to Wordpress as a theme.
+It is designed to be automatically deployed, but can be added by simply grabbing the source code .zip from releases and uploading to Wordpress as a theme.

-It adds some common theming to reduce the usage of the Divi custom CSS field, and reduce re-doing the same work multiple times.

 ## Classes: